Kong/kong-custom-plugin-workshop/session1/plugin-development-intro/plugin-request-phases-overview/README.md

 ### Dependency defaults

-Update `.pongo/pongorc` to disable cassandra if not required
+Update `.pongo/pongorc` to disable cassandra if not required as a datastore (postgres is enabled by default)

 ```shell
 --no-cassandra